UPDATED: May 20, 2020

 #1 – Weekday Halloweens are Deadly for Children

 Halloween creates life-threatening dangers to the youth of our nation that cannot be ignored.
 The fatal crash statistics are both heartbreaking and eye-opening.
+Halloween is ranked as the seventh most fatal holiday on the list of the 10 deadliest holidays to drive.

 On average, when Halloween occurs on a weekday, there’s an 82.6 percent increase in fatal accidents involving children (aged 17 and under) after 4pm.